pradeep3443/DailyActivityReport/README.md

 - JavaScript

 ### Demo
-Check out the demo (link-to-demo).
+Check out the demo https://daliy-activity-report-generator.netlify.app/.

 ### Feedback
 Your feedback is valuable!
 Feel free to open an issue or reach out with any suggestions or issues.